natural growth pruning brain community mental health

 What Psychotherapy Does

-Psychotherapy works primarily through experience and learning.
+Psychotherapy works primarily through experience and learning and having a “corrective emotional experience”.
 In therapy, people explore thoughts, emotions, behaviors, relationships, and past experiences in a structured, supportive environment.
 Over time, therapy helps people develop new ways of interpreting events, responding to stress, relating to others, and relating to themselves.

 From a brain perspective, psychotherapy is not “just talking.”
 It actively reshapes neural pathways.
 Repeatedly practicing new coping skills, challenging unhelpful beliefs, processing trauma safely, and experiencing secure human connection all strengthen new circuits in the brain.
 Old patterns—like constant self-criticism, avoidance, or fear responses—gradually weaken when they are no longer reinforced.